-Both public and private transport operators can qualify for the scheme.
-Promotion can take the form Communication of savings - through payslips, posters in lifts, leaflets, intranet, etc.

-A one-stop-shop in a visible location to get application forms, timetables, tickets etc.

-A public transport saver roadshow
+Promotion can take the form of communication of savings - through payslips, posters in lifts, leaflets, intranet, etc. A one-stop-shop in a visible location to get application forms, timetables, tickets and son on or a public transport saver roadshow.

-Review TaxSaver ticket policy so that monthly and annual tickets can be bought at any time of year.
+Review your TaxSaver ticket policy so that monthly and annual tickets can be bought at any time of year.
 Monthly ticket options are important to include as people may travel by bike or walk during summer months and will want the option of taking public transport at other times of the year.
 Employees who work in client locations or who are on contract will also appreciate this option.